harmony-one/h/progress/yuriy-menkov.md

+2025-02-13 Thu: The transition from Ownable to Access Control contracts has been [implemented](https://github.com/harmony-one/pump.fun.contracts/pull/24) to make it possible to allocate a separate Manager role, which will initiate the start of a new competition.
+The Administrator role will still be responsible for updating the contract and setting up the configuration.

+2025-02-12 Wed: Researched the issue with pablish to uniswap after competition ending.
+[Reviewed](https://github.com/harmony-one/pump.fun.contracts/pull/23) a pull request from Aaron with a bug fixes.
+Transferred fixes to Token Factory Base.
+Synchronized with Artem about updates.
+A reqiredCollateral parameter has also been added to control the minimum collateral before publishing.

 2025-02-11 Tue: After synchronizing with Artem and Aaron, it was decided to add publishing methods on Uniswap to the contract and make the token non-tradable after publication.
 Pushed new [version](https://github.com/harmony-one/pump.fun.contracts/pull/22/commits/27ce4e5eae0a9da5d55772600828800fab4e83d2).
 Tested new contract version, found an error "execution reverted: LOK" (uniswap intercation) - Working with Aaron on a fix.

 2025-02-10 Mon: [Completed](https://github.com/harmony-one/pump.fun.contracts/pull/22/commits/aff875bff2ed28391b3ffbb562a2ac847e451baa) the Token Factory Base contract: only token release, purchase, sale.
 I gave it to Aaron for review.
 Working with Artem on integration.